What are the differences between freelancers and contractors?

 This is no more apparent than within the contracting community itself.
 So let's take a look…

 Why do firms hire freelancers and contractors anyway?

-There’s a great tradition in the UK of thinking that contractors are companies who work for the local council.
-Or if we stretch our imagination, we might think of a small gang of builders contracting for larger construction firm.
+In the UK, we tend to think that contractors are companies who work for the local council.
+Or if we use our imagination, a gang of builders contracting for larger construction firms.

 The term sub-contractor further muddies the waters.
-We tend to think of a ‘subbie’ as a member of one of the aforementioned gangs.
-Yet contracting also extends right down to that individual level.
+We automatically think of a 'subbie' as a skill-specific member of one of the aforementioned gangs.
+Yet professional contracting also extends to an individual level.

-If a company identifies a temporary task, but has no idea how long it will take, it shouldn’t employ someone full time to do it.
+A company identifies a temporary task, but has no idea how long it will take.
+They have no one skilled on their payroll, but know the task is bespoke, a one-off.
+Should that company feel forced into employing someone full time to do it?

-From an employer’s perspective, either may complete the job to a satisfactory degree.
-So what are the differences and why do they matter?
+In reality, either type of hire could complete the job to a satisfactory degree.
+So what are the differences between the two and why do they matter so much?